NYPL/dp-python/lessons/environment/1_shellandterminal.md

 It's useful to build an understanding of how these concepts relate as you use command line more often.
 For example, using `ssh` to connect to a virtual machine starts a shell session on that virtual machine.
-Closing the `ssh` session, the shell session you ran `ssh` in, or the terminal for that shell session, will stop whatever process you started on the VM, unless you take specific actions to avoid it.
+Closing the `ssh` session, the parent shell session you ran `ssh` in, or the terminal for that shell session, will stop whatever process you started on the VM, unless you take specific actions to avoid it.

 It's also useful to know and use the more correct terminology.
-Since macOS now uses `zsh` by default, it feels strange to advise someone to "learn `bash`".
+Since macOS now uses `zsh` by default, it can feel strange to advise someone to "learn `bash`".
-Better advise would be to learn command-line interfaces, using terminals, programming in a shell, or other more general statements.
+The better advise would be to learn command-line interfaces, using terminals, programming in a shell, or other more general statements.
-Of course, we're not going to fix the general confusion over terminology here, and these lessons likely still make plenty of mistakes.
+Of course, we're not going to fix the general confusion over terminology here, and there are probably plenty of mistakes within these lessons.
 As will all things technology, ["Be liberal in what you accept, and conservative in what you send."](https://en.wikipedia.org/wiki/Robustness_principle)

 ## PATH

 How does a shell take input like `ls` and understand to run a program called program that returns a directory listing?
-In brief, the shell is configured to look in a few locations for a program called `ls`.
+Somewhat surprisingly, it looks in a few locations to see if there is an executable file called `ls`.
 Those locations are defined in a variable called `PATH` in most shells.
 To see your `PATH`, print it in a shell session.